Tomb of Absalom

 Interior

 On the inside, the upper part of the monument is mostly hollow, with a small arched entrance on the south side set above the seam area (where the masonry part starts).
+The monumental structure contains a single burial chamber with three burial niches.
+It has been compared to Petra, given the rock-cut nature of the bottom segment and the style of the finial.
 Inside this entrance a short staircase leads down to a burial chamber carved out of the solid, lower section.
-The chamber is 2.4 metres (7 ft 10 in) square, with arcosolium graves on two sides and a small burial niche.
+The chamber is 2.4 metres (7 feet 10 inches) square, with arcosolium graves on two sides and a small burial niche.
+While the chamber itself is hollowed out of the monument's solid foundation, it is accessible only from the top through a constructed doorway and staircase.
 The tomb was found empty when first researched by archaeologists.

 circa 10 BCE